Deltares/GEOLib/docs/community/tutorial_multi.rst

     newbm = bm.execute_remote("http://localhost:8000/")

 Finally, check your output files and make sure to check how many models you've got back and their individual names.
+If you have missing models, check the errors attribute for more information.

 .. code-block:: python

     len(newmb.models)
     newbm.models[0].filename
     newbm.models[0].output
+    newbm.errors